ariyaan-0/hive/README.md

 ## 🏗 Architecture Overview

-Hive uses a decoupled **Client-Server Architecture**:
+Hive uses a decoupled **Client-Server Architecture**.

+### 🌟 Backend Design Pattern (Built for Scalability)
+To ensure the backend remains maintainable, testable, and highly scalable as the application grows, Hive implements a strict **3-Layer Architecture** (Controller-Service-Repository pattern).
+This design cleanly separates concerns, demonstrating enterprise-level backend practices:

+1. **API Layer (Routers/Controllers):**
+   * **Role:** Handles incoming HTTP requests, authenticates tokens, validates payloads using Pydantic schemas, and returns appropriate HTTP responses.
+   * **Scalability Benefit:** Keeps routing logic extremely lightweight and independent of business rules, making it easy to version APIs (e.g., v1 vs. v2) without duplicating logic.

+2. **Service Layer (Business Logic):**
+   * **Role:** The heart of the application.
+It orchestrates operations, applies complex business rules (e.g., checking if a user has already voted, managing feed ranking algorithms), and processes data.
+   * **Scalability Benefit:** Centralizes business rules so they can be reused across different interfaces (e.g., REST API, WebSockets, background Celery workers).
+It also drastically simplifies unit testing by allowing easy mocking of data storage.

+3. **Repository Layer (Data Access):**
+   * **Role:** Completely encapsulates physical database interaction using SQLAlchemy.
+It is the only layer that actively executes SQL queries and manages ORM sessions.
+   * **Scalability Benefit:** Decoupling data access means that if we need to introduce database sharding, switch ORMs, or add a Redis caching layer for read-heavy operations, we only modify the repositories.
+The Service and API layers remain completely untouched.

+### Request Flow
 1. **Client Request:** The React frontend makes RESTful HTTP requests to the FastAPI backend.
-2. **API Layer:** FastAPI validates incoming request data using Pydantic schemas.
-Authentication middleware checks the `Authorization: Bearer <token>` header for protected routes.
+2. **Routing:** The API layer receives the request, delegates the workload to the appropriate Service class.
+3. **Processing:** The Service layer executes business logic and requests necessary data by calling methods on the Repository layer.
-3. **Database Layer:** The backend interacts with the PostgreSQL database through SQLAlchemy ORM.
-Complex aggregations (like vote counts and comment counts) are handled efficiently using SQL `OUTER JOIN`s and `COUNT` functions.
+4. **Data Retrieval:** The Repository interacts with PostgreSQL.
+Complex aggregations are handled efficiently via SQL `OUTER JOIN`s before returning mapped entities to the Service.
-4. **Asset Management:** When a user uploads an image (profile picture or post media), the backend securely proxies the file to **ImageKit** and stores only the resulting optimized CDN URL in the database.
+5. **Asset Management:** Uploaded images are securely proxied to **ImageKit**, caching the optimized CDN URL in the DB.
-5. **Deployment:** On every push to `main`, GitHub Actions builds the Docker images, SSHs into the VPS, pulls the code, applies DB migrations via Alembic, and spins up the new containers using Docker Compose.
+6. **Deployment:** Pushes to `main` trigger GitHub Actions to build Docker images, SSH into the VPS, apply Alembic migrations, and spin up new instances via Docker Compose.

 ---